eclipse-platform/eclipse.platform/docs/FAQ/FAQ_Where_do_I_get_and_install_Eclipse.md

 FAQ Where do I get and install Eclipse?
 =======================================

 The way you download Eclipse depends on how close you want to be to the live stream.
-Following are the release types that can be downloaded from the Eclipse download site ([https://eclipse.org/downloads](https://eclipse.org/downloads)), in increasing level of closeness to the CVS HEAD stream:
+Following are the release types that can be downloaded from the Eclipse [download site](https://eclipse.org/downloads), in increasing level of closeness to the CVS HEAD stream:

 *   _The latest release_, used by most products in the market.
 These releases have little risk of surprises, yet those builds can be up to 6 months behind what is being worked on now.
 Example version numbers for these releases are 2.1.2 and 3.0.